Leon Kofana

-Leon Kofana is a Solomon Islands footballer who currently plays for Telekom S-League club Henderson Eels and the Solomon Islands national team.
+Leon Kofana is a Solomon Islands professional footballer who currently plays for PNG Hekari and the Solomon Islands national team.

 Club career

 As a youth, Kofana played for his school club at White River Community High School.
 In 2017 the team advanced to the semi-final of the school league before being eliminated by Numbu Christian High School.
 The following year the team finished third in the league with Kofana anchoring the defense in the bronze final match.

 In 2019 he and compatriot Raphael Lea'i received a scholarship to attend Scots College in New Zealand and be part of Wellington Phoenix FC's youth setup.
 During their first season with the school team, it won its first-ever Premiership title in school history.
 During his time with Wellington Phoenix, he was unable to appear in competitive matches because of FIFA's regulations regarding players under age eighteen.

 Both players were invited back to New Zealand for another year in 2020.
 However, they decided to remain with their club team in the Solomon Islands.
 Shortly thereafter, Kofana became a regular starter for Henderson Eels F.C. of the local Telekom S-League and was expected to play a large role in the team's 2020 OFC Champions League campaign.
 He went on to lead the team to a second-place finish in the league that season.

 In March 2020 at age seventeen Kofana and Lea'i achieved what had been a rare feat for players from the Pacific Islands, a trial with Melbourne Victory FC of Australia's A-League.
 Despite receiving praise from club staff, neither player was signed to a contract following the two-week stint.
 Several issues, including the ongoing COVID-19 pandemic, added uncertainty to if the players would return.